A week before their prime-time showdown with Peyton Manning, the Ravens unmercifully shook his family tree.

 "It was a little subdued locker room after a win," coach Brian Billick said.
 "But there is reason for it.
 There is more out there for us.
 They know what that is."

-It was so thorough quarterback Kyle Boller doubled to four his career high for touchdowns in a game before the end of the third quarter and running back Jamal Lewis only had to play one half on his still-tender right ankle.
+It was so thorough quarterback Kyle Boller doubled his career-best touchdown game with four before the end of the third quarter and running back Jamal Lewis only had to play one half on his still tender right ankle.

 It was so devastating that Giants coach Tom Coughlin had to rescue his shell-shocked No. 1 pick with six minutes left in the game, pulling Manning out with a zero quarterback rating (4-for-18 for 27 yards, two interceptions and a fumble).